hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/trans_pres_notif_valid.svg" target="_blank">Open the diagram in a new tab.</a>

 1. The process starts when the holder of the transit procedure submits the ‘Declaration Data’ E_DEC_DAT (IE015) message to the office of departure with ‘Additional Declaration Type’ equal to ‘D’.
-1. The office of departure validates this message successfully and sends the ‘Positive Acknowledge’ E_POS_ACK (IE928) message to the holder of the transit procedure to acknowledge receipt of the transit declaration.
+1. The office of departure validates this message successfully and sends the ‘Positive Acknowledgement’ E_POS_ACK (IE928) message to the holder of the transit procedure to acknowledge receipt of the transit declaration.
 1. Following the result of the risk analysis engine, the office of departure may select the pre-lodged declaration for potential control of the goods prior to their presentation.
 The following control decisions are possible:
     - **Yes** (apply control): the office of departure notifies the holder of the transit procedure (provided that they are an AEO) about the intention to potentially control the goods, via the ‘Control Decision Notification’ E_CTR_DEC (IE060) message (having the data element TRANSIT OPERATION-Notification type equal to ‘2-Intention to Control’).
 Go to step 4.
     - **No** (no control): Go to step 4.